vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/benchmarking/models_evalutation.md

 The assignment-based CP-SAT solver performs the best, finding the best solution across all instances.
 The representative-based Gurobi solver performs the worst, finding an objective value within 55% of the best for all instances (in the worst case).
 Interestingly, the CP-SAT implementation of the same method performs far better, being the third best performing solver.

 This can be observerd for almost all methods: the CP-SAT implementation finds a better value more often than the Gurobi implementation.
-This might lead one to believe that CP-SAT finds good solution quickly, while Gurobi takes longer.
+This might lead one to believe that CP-SAT finds good solutions quickly, while Gurobi takes longer.

 ### Barabasi-Albert Graphs
 For these graphs, the 60 second performance profile looks as follows: